 Now: the biggest question to ask yourself today:

-over 1,500 monthly searches (try hard to get a keyword with such stats. otherwise, you can compromise on this stat.
-However, this will mean less potential traffic over time, than if you’d target a keyword with higher search volume.
-Therefore: alternatively: over 500 monthly searches)
+- over 1,500 monthly searches (try hard to get a keyword with such stats; if you find it’s impossible, you can compromise on this stat.
+However, this will mean less potential traffic over time compared to if you’d target a keyword with higher search volume.
+Therefore, alternatively: pick a keyword with over 500 monthly searches)

 What to do if you can’t find a good keyword?

 - Keep Searching.
 Keep applying ideas from Direct 1, Direct 2, etc. Keep applying ideas from the Keyword Research Formula.
 Keep trying to see if competitors have better ideas.